cyrus-and/chrome-har-capturer/README.md

 - `--remote-debugging-port=<port>` to enable the [Remote Debugging Protocol][3]
   on the port `<port>`;

-- `--enable-benchmarking` to enable the Javascript interface that allows `chrome-har-capturer` to flush the DNS cache and the socket pool before loading each URL.
+- `--enable-benchmarking --enable-net-benchmarking` to enable the Javascript interface that allows `chrome-har-capturer` to flush the DNS cache and the socket pool before loading each URL.

 For example:

-    google-chrome --remote-debugging-port=9222 --enable-benchmarking
+    google-chrome --remote-debugging-port=9222 --enable-benchmarking --enable-net-benchmarking

 ### Use the bundled utility